Adaora-AA/Synthetic-CMS-Medicare-Claims---Chronic-Kidney-Disease-Analysis/README.md

-# Synthetic CMS Medicare Claims Dashboard
+# Synthetic CMS Medicare Claims - Chronic Kidney Disease Analysis

 This project is a capstone demonstration for a Data Engineering initiative that leverages synthetic CMS data.
 The solution ingests data into Google Cloud Storage (GCS), processes and enriches it using dbt, loads it into Google BigQuery, and visualizes key insights via a Looker Studio dashboard.
 The focus is on analyzing the cost of claims paid over 10 years for beneficiaries with chronic kidney disease.